samuliasmala/lahjalista/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Fix to errors

 If you get following error `dotenv: not found` while trying to run command

 ```bash
 npm run prisma
 ```

-make sure you have installed `dotenv` package globally.
-You can install the `dotenv` package using following command
+make sure you have installed the `dotenv-cli` package (it is installed with other packages when using `npm i` or by running the following command `npm i dotenv-cli`).

+If you still encounter the error, try to install the `dotenv-cli` package globally using following command

 ```bash
 npm install -g dotenv-cli
 ```